homothetyhk/RandomizerMod/README.md

     - Helper Log: this log computes which locations/transitions are accessible with your current equipment.
 		- Tip: if you sequence break out of logic, locations and transitions which are put into logic by the sequence break will be labeled with an asterisk until they are reachable without sequence breaks.
     - Spoiler Log: this log lists the exact locations of every randomized item and/or transition.
+- For players of Randomizer 3, some new items and locations have been added to the old pools:
+	- Charms now includes Fragile and Unbreakable charms.
+Fragile charms can be repaired at Leg Eater.
+Divine sells 3 items, one for each Unbreakable charm.
+To purchase an item from Divine, you must equip the corresponding Heart, Greed, or Strength charm as in vanilla, and pay 5% of the vanilla geo cost (600 for Heart, 450 for Greed, 750 for Strength).
+	- Rancid Eggs now includes the Tuk Defender's Crest egg.
+To obtain Tuk's item, you must talk to Tuk with Defender's Crest equipped.

 ## Settings